 Amazon EMR Service Level Agreement

-AWS will use commercially reasonable efforts to make Amazon EMR available with a Monthly Uptime Percentage (defined below) for each AWS region, during any monthly billing cycle, of at least 99.9% (the “Service Commitment”).
-In the event Amazon EMR does not meet the Service Commitment, you will be eligible to receive a Service Credit as described below.
+AWS will use commercially reasonable efforts to make each Amazon EMR Service available with a Monthly Uptime Percentage for each AWS region, in each case during any monthly billing cycle, of at least 99.9% (the “Service Commitment”).
+In the event any of the Amazon EMR Services do not meet the Service Commitment, you will be eligible to receive a Service Credit as described below.

-Service Credits are calculated as a percentage of the following charges paid by you for Amazon EMR for the monthly billing cycle in which the Monthly Uptime Percentage for a given AWS region fell within the ranges set forth in the table below:
+Service Credits are calculated as a percentage of the following charges paid by you for the applicable Amazon EMR Service for the monthly billing cycle in which the Monthly Uptime Percentage for a given AWS region fell within the ranges set forth in the table below: